oejames/local-files-manager/README.md

 ## Features
 - Upload and add MP3 files to Spotify's local files directory
-- Add metadata (artist, album, etc.) and cover art to tracks
+- Add metadata (artist, album, title) and cover art to tracks
 - Automatically save files to the appropriate directory based on OS

 ## Tech Stack